¡Obtenga asesoría en español! Llámenos hoy a (800) 222-4701

 A shell pack most often includes only the bass drum and the toms.
 Items such as the snare drum, the stands, and the pedals must be purchased separately.
 Shell packs are popular because most drummers have very specific preferences for the snare drum, pedals, and other hardware they use.

 You may have seen drummers in concert or on the screen whose kits included a multitude of toms.
 The reality is that the bass drum and the snare drum are the primary components of a drum kit.
 Toms are most often used for “fills” — rhythmic phrases that provide a transition from one part of a song to the next.
-The number of toms used is largely a matter of a drummer’s personal preference, but a basic kit should include at least one small tom (usually mounted on the bass drum) and one large tom (often called a floor tom).
+The number of toms used is largely a matter of a drummer’s personal preference, but a basic kit should include at least one small tom (usually mounted on the bass drum) and one larger floor tom.

 anatomy_of_a_drum